1. Fellowship Exam Attempts

 5.1 Exam attempts

-- An exam cycle consists of the three Fellowship examinations.
-Candidates may enrol in a maximum of six exam cycles in total.
+- Candidates may enrol in a maximum of six exam semesters in total.

-- Candidates must complete all exams within three years:
+- Candidates must complete all exams within three years of the commencement of their candidacy notwithstanding approved suspensions or leave.

-- Any Fellowship examination passed within the three-year period from eligibility/first attempt remains valid for the duration of period of candidacy.
+- Any Fellowship examination passed during the candidacy remains valid for the duration of exam candidacy.

-- Candidates who fail to pass all examination segments, either within the six exam cycles or within the maximum period of candidacy are ineligible for RACGP Fellowship.
+- Candidates who do not pass all three exam segments by the end of their candidacy are ineligible for RACGP Fellowship.

 5.2 Suspension of exam candidacy

 - One six-month suspension of candidacy is available upon request to the RACGP.
-This suspension may be undertaken at any time during the candidacy and is at the discretion of the candidate.
+This suspension may be undertaken at any time during the period of candidacy and is at the discretion of the candidate.

-- The RACGP may permit a further suspension period in Extenuating Circumstances.
+- The RACGP may permit further suspension periods in Extenuating Circumstances.

-- Candidates may not enrol in exams during suspensions.
+- Candidates may not enrol or remain enrolled in exams which fall during suspensions.

 6. Transitional arrangements

-6.1 Existing pass results will remain valid in accord with the exam candidate handbook that was in place at the time of the first pass.
-If the exam pass expires before completion of all Fellowship exams within the three-year period of candidacy post-2019.1, the candidate will be required to resit and pass an expired Fellowship exam in the remainder of the period of candidacy.
+6.1 Existing examination pass results will remain valid in accord with the exam candidate handbook that was in place at the time of the first pass.
+If the exam pass expires within the three year period of candidacy post-2019.1, the candidate will have the remainder of the period of candidacy to successfully complete all exams.

 6.2 Examination failures obtained before 1 January 2019 will not count towards the total number of exam attempts permitted under this policy.